+Element 11: Biomicroscopy

-- Why important: Biomicroscopy is useful in diagnosing infections, allergies, inflammations and other disease entities affecting structures in the anterior segment of the eye. - What is expected: Use of the biomicroscope to inspect all anterior segment eye structures including the lids and lashes, tear film, cornea, anterior chamber, angle grade, iris and lens.
+What is expected: Use of the slit lampbiomicroscope to inspect all anterior segment eye structures including the lids and lashes, tear film, cornea, anterior chamber, angle grade, iris and lens.
 The documentation must be individualized based on the findings of the examination.
-Cloned language in Electronic Health Records should be carefully reviewed and revised to be consistent with the rest of the documentation in the record. - Who can collect data: Doctor
+Cloned language in electronic health records should be carefully reviewed and revised to be consistent with the rest of the documentation in the record.